 Course outcomes (CO): At the end of the lab course, the student will be able to:

-CO1 Perform basic experiments related to Optics CO2 Be familiar with various measuring instruments and also would learn the importance of accuracy of measurements.
+COL Perform basic experiments related to Optics CO2 Be familiar with various measuring instruments and also would learn the importance of accuracy of measurements. of measurements.

 Name of Experiments:-